-A CGA team typically includes a specialized clinician (not necessarily a geriatrician), a nurse, an occupational therapist, a physiotherapist, and a social worker.
-The patient or caretaker may be included.
+A CGA team typically includes a clinician (not necessarily a geriatrician), a nurse, an occupational therapist, a physiotherapist, and a social worker.
+The patient or caretaker may be considered part of the team.
 A team lead coordinates.
-The primary care clinician or geriatrician generally initiates the CGA referral, including patient’s age, clinical comorbidities (heart attack, injury), mental disorder (depression), any particular geriatric disorder (fall history or functional instability), previous medical history, and any particular change in living (from home to nursing care or from assisted living to isolation).
-Patients who have a terminal illness don't get CGAs because due to very less impact of patient's well being.
-Standard patient selection criteria are not readily defined.
+The primary care clinician or geriatrician generally initiates the CGA referral, including the patient’s age, chronic or acute health problems (e.g. heart attack, injury), mental disorders (e.g. depression), geriatric disorders (e.g. fall history or functional instability), previous medical history, and any particular change in living (from home to nursing care or from assisted living to isolation).

 Five CGA models:

-Information technology has enabled a "virtual CGA" in which data collection happens electronically, supplemented by analogue systems.
+Information technology has made taking a CGA more efficient.
+Data can be collected from the patient or caregiver electronically, supplemented by traditional means of assessment.
 CGA teams might send a questionnaire to a patient or caretaker before the office visit.
 This approach can reduce time and enable collection of detailed information while maintaining the privacy of records.

 The components of the CGA questionairre include: